rossetti/KSLBook/docs/06-Chapter6.md

     }
 ```

 This is so common the KSL provides a class called `EntityGenerator` that automates this process.
-The `EntityGenerator` class subclassed from `EventGenerator` and allows for a creation pattern to be specified.
+The `EntityGenerator` class subclasses from `EventGenerator` and allows for a creation pattern to be specified.
 Figure \@ref(fig:Ch5EntityGenerator) illustrates this relationship.

 <div class="figure" style="text-align: center">